 Law enforcement’s relationship with the LGBTQ community has a long and troubled history, which is rife with abuse and discrimination.
 While much has changed since last century, many LGBTQ people still don’t feel safe around law enforcement, and many individuals—especially those within the transgender community—still face unequal, discriminatory, or abusive treatment from law enforcement.

-To rebuild that bridge of trust, Garden State Equality founded the LGBTQ Law Enforcement Liaison program, which is comprised of LGBTQ-identified law enforcement professionals from across the state.
+To rebuild that bridge of trust, Garden State Equality founded LGBTQ Law Enforcement Liaisons, which is comprised of LGBTQ-identified law enforcement professionals from across the state.